 Kids will love Skull Island with a kid-friendly slide, Lickity Split.
 The bravest families can brave the racing slide, Pirate’s Race, together.
 In a fort-themed play area, a humungous tipping bucket dumps 700 gallons of water every few minutes.

 Before you go, check Shipwreck Island’s operating schedule.
-Generally the park is open every day from May 22 through August 8.
+Generally, the park is open every day from May 22 through August 8.
 Always check, as the park sometimes opens on weekends during April, May, and September!

-Funland Vintage Arcade
+Play Games at Funland Vintage Arcade

-Since it opened in 1953, the Funland Vintage Arcade has been a “must” stop of Panama City Attractions.
+Since it opened in 1953, the Funland Vintage Arcade has been a “must” stop of Panama City attractions.
 Perfect for families, this is one of the best things to do in Panama City with kids.

 Family-owned for three generations, Funland reigns as the oldest arcade in northwest Florida.
 Locals have been lovingly supporting this arcade for over 65 years.